 Recognition is one of the biggest drivers of employee engagement and motivation.
 Employees when recognized for their performance develop a strong sense of belonging towards the organization and this inspires them to seek innovative solutions to business problems.

-They would also look to improve business processes to make their more efficient and cost-effective.
+Also, they would look to improve business processes to make their more efficient and cost-effective.

 3. Exceptional Customer Experience

-Employee experience goes hand-in-hand with customer experience.
-This means that happy and satisfied employees are likely to be more committed to ensuring customer satisfaction.
+Also, employee experience goes hand-in-hand with customer experience.
+Hence, happy and satisfied employees are likely to be more committed to ensuring customer satisfaction.

 Hence, employees who are recognized for their work are likely to be more driven in managing existing customers and bringing in new clients by providing a truly exceptional experience.